chriskormaris/NeuralNetworksInNumPy/README.md

 the tanh activation function in the first input layer and the sigmoid activation function in the last output layer.
 In the last node of the network the Squared Error Loss formula (SqErr loss function) is used.
-The precision that has been achieved is: 94.33%.
+The precision that was achieved: 94.33%.

 ### Neural Network #2
 Run: